 Additional Discount to Match State/Tribal Funding for Special Construction

-If a state provides eligible schools and libraries with funding for special construction charges for high-speed broadband that meets the FCC’s long-term connectivity targets, the E-Rate program will increase an applicant’s discount rate for these charges up to an additional ten percent to match the state funding on a one-to-one dollar basis.
+If a state provides eligible schools and libraries with funding for special construction charges for high-speed broadband that meets the FCC’s long-term connectivity targets, the E-Rate program will increase an applicant’s discount rate for these charges up to an additional 10 percentage points to match the state funding on a one-to-one dollar basis.

-For Tribal schools and libraries, the E-Rate program will also match special construction funding provided by states, Tribal governments, or other federal agencies on a one-to-one basis, up to an additional ten percent for the applicant’s discount rate.
+For Tribal schools and libraries, the E-Rate program will also match special construction funding provided by states, Tribal governments, or other federal agencies on a one-to-one basis, up to an additional 10 percentage points for the applicant’s discount rate.
 Total E-Rate support with matching funds may not exceed 100 percent.

 Example

-For example, a school district with a 70 percent discount rate applies for E-Rate discounts for special construction charges associated with a self-provisioned network that costs $100,000.
+A school district with a 70 percent discount rate applies for E-Rate discounts for special construction charges associated with a self-provisioned network that costs $100,000.
 The state provides funding for 10 percent of the special construction costs.
-The E-Rate program will match that state funding on a one-to-one dollar basis, adding 10 percent to the school’s E-Rate program discount.
+The E-Rate program will match that state funding on a one-to-one dollar basis, adding 10 percentage points to the school’s E-Rate program Category 1 discount rate percentage.

 Using the same example above, if the state provided funding for 25 percent of the special construction costs, the E-Rate program would cap the additional discounts provided to match that funding at five percent.
-This is because the total amount of support including matching funds may not exceed 100 percent: (e.g., 70 percent E-Rate discount + 25 percent state funding + 5 percent E-Rate matching funds = 100 percent).
+This is because the total amount of support, including matching funds, may not exceed 100 percent: (e.g., 70 percent E-Rate discount rate + 25 percent state funding + 5 percent E-Rate matching funds = 100 percent).

 Eligible State/Tribal Funding